jarischaefer/docker-librenms/README.md

-If you plan to use this container for a distributed LibreNMS installation, you may want to disable some of the [default cron jobs](https://github.com/jarischaefer/docker-librenms/blob/master/files/etc/cron.d/librenms), or the local rrdcached daemon.
+If you plan to use this container for a distributed LibreNMS installation, you may want to disable some of the [default cron jobs](https://github.com/jarischaefer/docker-librenms/blob/master/files/etc/cron.d/librenms), or the local rrdcached, nginx and php-fpm services.
+You could also increase the number of `discovery-wrapper.py` threads.

 	docker run \
 		-d \